Cairngorms to Cuillins; mountain to ocean: experience the beating heart of Highlands

 - And the ‘+’ part of ‘Intermediate+’ means that you will be aiming to tackle more of those moderate technical features

-- You have a reasonable level of mountain bike fitness, exercising at least twice a week for one hour or more, throughout the whole year
+- You have a good level of bike fitness, exercising at least three times every week throughout the year, for an hour at a time

-- You can ride a mountain bike for up to six hours per day at a moderate pace, with snack and photo stops, for four or more consecutive days
+- You can ride a mountain bike for up to six hours a day at a moderate pace, with snack and photo stops, for three or more consecutive days

-- You are capable of tackling one or two moderate mountain bike climbs per day, of up to 600 metres each
+- You can tackle two or three fairly significant climbs a day, up to 600 metres each

 Typical trails you’ll be riding